Generalized Rabinowitz Floer homology and coisotropic intersections: Rabinowitz Floer Homology

+If there are only trivial solutions of \eqref{Bolle's eq}, no cascades appear in the boundary operator of Morse-Bott homology.
+Thus Rabinowitz Floer homology is isomorphic to Morse homology of $\Sigma$ and hence to singular homology of $\Sigma$.
+This proves (iii).

-Suppose there are only constant solutions for the equation \eqref{Bolle's eq}.
-Due to Proposition \ref{Prop:RFH=H}, we know that the Rabinowitz Floer homoogy is isomorphic to the singular homology.
-The singular homology of $\Sigma$ never vanishes, however the Rabinowitz Floer homology vanishes by Theorem F because of the assumption that $\Sigma$ is displaceable.
-It contradicts, thus the proof of Corollary F is finished. $\square$\\[0.5ex]
+Suppose there are only trivial solutions of \eqref{Bolle's eq}.
+Due to (iii), we know that Rabinowitz Floer homology is isomorphic to singular homology of $\Sigma$.
+Singular homology of $\Sigma$ never vanishes, but Rabinowitz Floer homology vanishes by (i) since $\Sigma$ is displaceable.
+This contradiction proves (ii). $\square$\\[-0.5ex]